manuel-uberti/filmsinwords/_posts/2019-03-11-thethinapocalypse.md

 these sorrowful moments in complete silence.
-Aside from the ever-present music, the carefully chosen sounds, and the bits of voice-over punctuating the scenes, we are left with our own devices in front of a horror that is universal, and not confined in the mind of a single character.
+Aside from the ever-present music, the carefully chosen sounds, and the bits of voice-over punctuating the scenes, we are left with our own devices in front of a horror that is universal, and not confined to the mind of a single character.
 We are shown an attachment to life and a belief in a greater hope that few other war films grant to the enemy.
 Gratuitous acts of violence then become not a display of power, but the only way to erase the guilt and the wounds.
 Even the teeth taken as souvenirs from the